How Bond Traders Lied in the 2008 Housing Recession

 0

 This site has never printed an entire news article from another site, but this is a great story about how bond traders lied during the 2007-2008 housing fraud that led to the financial crash.
-That housing crash was the result of top-down and bottom-up fraud involving realtors, mortgage companies, hedge funds, banks, traders and global investment firms.
+That housing crash resulted from top-down and bottom-up fraud involving realtors, mortgage companies, hedge funds, banks, traders, and global investment firms.
 It involved people making minimum wage to $50 million in bonuses.
-It was a great example of unregulated capitalism in action and it will happen again.
+It was a great example of unregulated capitalism, and it will happen again.

-This story is another example about how the wheels of justice turn very slowly for white collar criminals, yet move at light speed for the average citizen.
-A sad commentary on the justice system.
+This story is another example of how the wheels of justice turn very slowly for white-collar criminals yet move at light speed for the average citizen.
+It’s a sad commentary on the justice system.

 Here is the story from Bloomberg News.